⏳ Running model — please wait…

 Initial values

-Double-click in any of the cells in the table above to adjust any of the initial values for either chain.
+Double-click any cell to adjust the initial values for either chain.

 MCMC settings